ayrat555/ayrat555.github.io/_posts/2020-09-28-testing-ethereum-reorgs.md

       # wait 4 more blocks so the chain length is longer
       :ok = Client.wait_until_block_number(block_on_the_first_node + 4)

-      # reorg should happen when nodes will find each other, not the second node blocks are reorgs
+      # reorg should happen when nodes will find each other,  the second node blocks are reorged
       unpause_container!(@node2)
       unpause_container!(@node1)
 ```